thomashartm/promptbuilder/README.md

-# 🧠 Prompt Builder – Firefox Extension
+# 🧠 Prompt Builder – Browser Extension

-**Prompt Builder** is a Firefox browser extension that helps users craft, customize, and manage prompts for LLMs like ChatGPT, Claude, or Gemini — faster and smarter.
+**Prompt Builder** is a Chrome/Firefox browser web extension that helps users craft, customize, and manage prompts for LLMs like ChatGPT, Claude, or Gemini — faster and smarter.

 ## Why?
 Because building prompts is quite a repetitive process and often times I am basically solving similar problems.